CAS-ual-TY/plus-board-game-framework/README.md

 **Dimensions**

 The `Dimensions` class represents the position and size of every widget.
-Widgets are adaptive to the screen size.
+Widgets are adaptive to the screen size both in position and size.
 They are based on an `AnchorPoint` and offset from that point.
 These anchor points are always relative to the screen size.
 The anchor points are as follows:

 ![anchor_points](https://user-images.githubusercontent.com/41904979/152374529-2b61b445-87bd-4bc0-bb0f-062d4cbd3870.png)